SJ23 Tech Tip A08, (Updated 2024-10-31) Bobby Kawamura & Bob Schimmel

 Ground, (WH) Ground, (WH)

 The ground wire is used to complete the return path to the vehicle battery for all circuits.
-It is recommended to use a ground return wire instead of the metal frame of the trailer to ensure electrical continuity back to the car battery.
+It is recommended to use a ground return wire instead of the metal frame of the trailer to ensure an uninterrupted electrical continuity back to the car battery.

 TAIL LIGHT MODULE - Clearance and signal/stop light functions are often combined in a single tail light module.
 The two or three wires from the tail light module must be connected to the trailer wiring harness.
 In a two-wire module, bolts holding the module to the trailer frame or ground wire furnish the battery return path or ground.
 In a three wire module, the ground wire must be attached to the frame with a clean shiny screw.
 Coat the brass base of the bulb in grease to prevent corrosion inside the socket